 The Coast Guard is issuing this temporary final rule without prior notice and opportunity to comment pursuant to authority under section 4(a) of the Administrative Procedure Act (APA) (5 U.S.C.
 553(b)).
 This provision authorizes an agency to issue a rule without prior notice and opportunity to comment when the agency for good cause finds that those procedures are "impracticable, unnecessary, or contrary to the public interest."
 Under 5 U.S.C.
-553(b)(B), the Coast Guard finds that good cause exists for not publishing a notice of proposed rulemaking (NPRM) with respect to this rule because the Coast Guard did not receive necessary information regarding the fireworks displays until May 16, 2011.
-As a result, the Coast Guard did not have sufficient time to publish an NPRM and to receive public comments prior to the fireworks displays.
-Any delay in the effective date of this rule would be contrary to the public interest because immediate action is needed to minimize potential danger to the public during the fireworks displays.
+553(b)(B), the Coast Guard finds that good cause exists for not publishing a notice of proposed rulemaking (NPRM) with respect to this rule because waiting for a notice and comment period to run would be impracticable and contrary to the public interest in that it would inhibit the Coast Guard's ability to protect the public from the hazards associated with fireworks displays on navigable waters.

 Under 5 U.S.C.
 553(d)(3), the Coast Guard finds that good cause exists for making this rule effective less than 30 days after publication in the Federal Register.
-Immediate action is necessary in order to restrict vessel movement and ensure maritime public safety during this fireworks display.
+For the same reasons discussed in the preceding paragraph, a 30 day notice period would be impractical and contrary to the public interest.

-Basis and Purpose
+Background and Purpose